mzvk/590ideas/slax/standalones/event-scripts/gcore/README.md

 ## DESCRIPTION

-Script should be triggered by the custom message, then it will automatically enter dumpen mode to suppress any additional execution of the script.
-First action of the script is to remove configured event policy, to further prevent future execution, since script should be run only once.
+Script should be triggered by the custom message, which does not have any event specified by Junos, so it has assigned general event id ("SYSTEM").
+There are two mechanisms embedded to prevent from multiple execution, one is self-clearing procedure, which will remove configured event policy which enables script execution.
+Second is script dampening, which will prevent execute for 5min, since last run.
+Multiple processes can be specified in the comma seperated list.
+Processess from list are then matched against list of all running processess on the switch/router and all matching hits are then dumped.
+Given process name is base of regex pattern.
+Process name must be at least 4 characters long, to prevent greedy regex search and dumping all running processess.
-Logging is done via syslog messages with facility and severity string pair of `user.notice`, so to view them configuration should allow that.
+Logging is done via SYSLOG messages, which use `user.notice` facility and severity string pair (priority of 13 => 1 * 8 + 5), to view this messages, appropriate severity level needs to be saved to files or send to external SYSLOG server.

 ## USAGE